Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: Ethical Concerns

 There is rising attention among scholars to the issue of incorporating privacy concerns at the design level, referred to as "privacy by design" \cite{hartzog2018privacyos}.
 The source of discrimination and privacy violation in many data-driven and AI-based systems, such as Smart video surveillance technology, is using Personal Identifiable Information (PII)\cite{daubert2015view, speicher2018potential}.
 Using PII, such as actual footage of people's daily activities at any stage of the technology, can increase the risk of privacy violation.
 There is a long-lasting debate on the ethical challenges of using facial recognition technologies in different sectors and how using this technology can result in privacy violation\cite{raji2020saving, martinez2019important,introna2010facial, selinger2021ethics}.

+The approaches used to perform high-level cognitive tasks in intelligent video surveillance, such as action recognition and anomaly detection, can be grouped into two distinct categories based on the data used \cite{angelini20192d}.
+The first category directly utilizes pixel data.
+A common example is facial recognition \cite{guo2011complexity}, where algorithms look at images of people's faces to identify them.
+These algorithms can perform well with sufficient historical data, but are often seen as intrusive and increase the risk of identifying personal demographic information \cite{introna2010facial}.
+The second category only leverages processed information, such as pose data in the case of Ancilia, which tends to de-identify personal demographic information \cite{ozyer2021human}.
+This is not a complete removal of PII, as some works have been able to identify individuals purely by gait \cite{liao2020model} or silhouette \cite{ccreid}, but it significantly reduces the risk to privacy compared to pixel-based approaches.

-Avoiding facial recognition technologies does not guarantee the system is entirely privacy persevering.
+Similarly, avoiding facial recognition technologies does not guarantee the system is entirely privacy persevering.
 Storing images of pedestrians is another source of ethical violation.
 From the discrimination perspective, using any form of PII can contribute to the issue of marginalization in policing systems\cite{https://doi.org/10.5281/zenodo.4050457}.
 Therefore, an essential step in designing a non-discriminatory system is to ensure the system is not dependent on PII.
-This requires a specific approach toward the design of such technology in the choice of algorithm, the type of data used,, and the storing of such data.
+This requires a specific approach toward the design of such technology in the choice of algorithm, the type of data used, and the storing of such data.

 Ancilia addresses this by not storing any PII or sending any PII across the network.
 Such data is destroyed after it is used.
-Ancilia utilizes pose-based methods for all high-level cognitive tasks, ensuring no PII is ever used in such algorithms.
-This allows for such processing to occur without any potential for gender, ethnicity, or class-based discrimination.
-As such, Ancilia is able to address the ethical challenge of privacy in smart video surveillance systems while also addressing the ethical issue of discrimination.
+Ancilia utilizes pose-based methods for all high-level cognitive tasks, severely limiting the amount and quality of PII used by such algorithms.
+This allows such processing without any potential for gender, ethnicity, or class-based discrimination.
+As such, Ancilia is able to address many of the privacy concerns regarding intelligent video surveillance while also addressing the ethical issue of discrimination.